BAAMMM1/JavaFX-Gui-Decorator/README.md

 }
 ```

-Now you can decorate the primaryStage.
+Now you can decorate the primaryStage as shown above.

 ```
 public class App extends Application {